 Did you know that in New York:

-- 4.3 million children (under the age of 18) live in the state;
+- Almost 4.3 million children (under the age of 18) live in the state;

-- About 1 out of every 3 children live in a household with only one parent;
+- More than 1 out of every 3 children live in a household with only one parent;

-- 70 percent of eighth graders are below grade level in math;
+- 63 percent of fourth graders are reading below grade level;

-- 65 percent of fourth graders are reading below grade level
+- 67 percent of eighth graders are below grade level in math;

 - Science, Technology, Engineering and Math (STEM) jobs will grow by 10% in between 2008 and 2018, and 93% of STEM jobs will require post-secondary education by 2018.